 The Nimble Prospector app can be added to Chrome, Firefox, or Edge to help you access Nimble from anywhere on the web.
 It also delivers powerful sales insights on potential and existing prospects.
 For Gmail users, the add-in automatically appears next to your Gmail threads when the Nimble Prospector App is installed on your browser.

 Organize Contacts with Tags

 Creating Tags in Nimble will help your company keep your contacts organized in groups.
 As an example, Tags can be utilized to group People/Companies or Activities by category, industry, association, type, ownership, importance, and more.

 Add Tags to any Company or Person record in the Contacts tab.
 Note that one set of Tags apply to both People and Company records

 Add Tags to Tasks in Nimble by first creating a Task and adding the Tag from there.
 Tags for Tasks are separate than for People/Companies.

 Configure Custom Fields

-Configuring Custom Fields is a key way to support specific data capture requirements that are unique to your company.
-Selecting Tab and Field names, field types, pick-list values, 1 or 2 column width, field position and order all have an impact on configuration ease of use and strategic value to support work flows, tracking, database segmentation, and other actions that are data driven.
+Configuring Custom Fields is a crucial way to support specific data capture requirements that are unique to your company.
+Selecting Tab and Field names, field types, pick-list values, 1 or 2 column width, field position, and order all have an impact on configuration ease of use, and strategic value to support workflows, tracking, database segmentation, and other actions that are data-driven.

 Create Custom Tabs and Fields